terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 The **ZiptieAI mission** is to give you a

 - 1 Basic understanding of AI
+- 2 Core AI (selected small code demos and core concepts)
-- 2 Deeper understanding of AI (code)
+- 3 AI deep dive (code)
-- 3 Anticipation of the AI future
+- 4 Anticipation of the AI future

 <br>